duwdapoet/ctf_writeups/TJCTF-2026/chained.md

 Here is the source code:
 <img width="979" height="509" alt="image" src="https://github.com/user-attachments/assets/d23c6247-57ef-42de-b874-079e06b9cdfb" />

-We know that flag will be loaded when we submit URL so i will leak the flag using fetch
+We know that flag will be loaded when we submit URL so i will leak the flag using fetch.

 If we submit an URL in the first website, the URL will beocome like this:
 <img width="920" height="499" alt="image" src="https://github.com/user-attachments/assets/1744cc21-e5ea-4cba-b7b6-a4f5eee17b55" />